RTurney/Gilded-Rose/js-jest/README.md

 	- "Aged Brie" actually increases in Quality the older it gets
 	- The Quality of an item is never more than 50
 	- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
-	- "Backstage passes", like aged brie, increases in Quality as its SellIn value approaches;
+	- "Backstage passes", [like aged brie], increases in Quality as its SellIn value approaches;
 	Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert